 The Tarball Chronicles

 Beyond the oil-soaked pelican, beyond the oil-soaked beach, beyond the Deepwater Horizon oil spill entirely, there is a deeper story of sacrifice unfolding in the Gulf of Mexico.
-Reporters and government officials focused on the smallest part of it: oil gushed into the water for 153 days, then, on September 19, 2010, the well was capped—the story was over.
-For David Gessner the unimaginable amount of oil spilled into the ocean was only the beginning.
+Reporters and government officials focused on the smallest part of it: oil gushed into the water for 153 days, then, on September 19, 2010, the well was capped.
+The story was over.
+But for David Gessner the unimaginable amount of oil spilled into the ocean was only the beginning.

 In The Tarball Chronicles, Gessner eats, drinks, and talks his way into the heart of Gulf country—exploring the region’s birds, sea life, and ecosystems with the oceanographers, activists, and subsistence fishermen who call it home.
-Part absurdist travelogue, part manifesto, The Tarball Chronicles is overall a love song for the Gulf that asks one simple question: how much are we willing to sacrifice to keep living the way we do?
+Just how much, he asks, are we willing to sacrifice to keep living the way we do?
+Part absurdist travelogue, part manifesto, The Tarball Chronicles is a love song for the Gulf from an author who has “redefined what it means to write about the natural world” (Washington Post).

-“Plenty of people are writing about the BP oil disaster, but few indeed will be able to make us feel the reality of it like David Gessner can . . . that his account will be action-filled and darkly funny is pure bonus.”
+“Plenty of people are writing about the BP oil disaster, but few indeed will be able to make us feel the reality of it like David Gessner can.
+The likelihood that his account will also be action-filled and darkly funny is pure bonus.”

 “In this highly readable, firsthand account of the Deepwater Horizon oil spill, David Gessner considers the catastrophe in the Gulf as a symptom of even bigger economic and cultural challenges that loom in our future.
-This excellent book is not judgmental, but thought provoking and well worth reading."—David Allen Sibley, author of The Sibley Guide to Birds
+This excellent book is not judgmental, but thought provoking and well worth reading.”